 - The PCF may subscribe to notifications of network analytics related to "QoS and policy assistance" using the Nnwdaf_AnalyticsSubscription_Subscribe service operation including the Analytics ID "QoS and policy assistance", the Target of Analytics Reporting "SUPI", "Internal Group Id" or "any UE", a list of one or more QoS parameter set(s) with the corresponding value(s), the Application ID or SDF template, an optional requested QoE, a list of analytics subsets that are requested, and the Analytics Filter according to clause 6.23.1 of TS 23.288 [24] (i.e. DNN, Area of Interest, S-NSSAI, RAT_Type, Frequency).
 The PCF is notified on the QoS and policy assistance predictions of the provided QoS parameter set(s).

 The NWDAF services to retrieve "QoS and policy assistance" analytics are described in clause 6.23 of TS 23.288 [24].

+- The PCF may subscribe to notifications of network analytics related to "Abnormal User Plane Traffic" using the Nnwdaf_AnalyticsSubscription_Subscribe service operation including the Analytics ID " Abnormal User Plane Traffic ", the Target of Analytics Reporting "SUPI", "Internal Group Id" or "any UE", a list of analytics subsets that are requested, and the Analytics Filter according to clause 6.24.1 of TS 23.288 [24] (i.e. list of abnormal traffic pattern ID, DNN, Area of Interest, S-NSSAI, Application ID).
+The PCF is notified on the Abnormal User Plane Traffic statistics or predictions of the provided Exception ID(s).

+The NWDAF services to retrieve " Abnormal User Plane Traffic " analytics are described in clause 6.24 of TS 23.288 [24].

 In the Analytic filter information of Analytics ID = "Service Experience" in Table 6.4.1-1 of TS 23.288 [24], some of the information is equal to the RSCs in URSP rules, for example, DNN, S-NSSAI, PDU session type, Access type and S-NSSAI.
 So, the PCF can request the analytic of different combinations of RSC values to NWDAF, and these RSC values can be listed in Analytics Filter Information of Analytics request/subscribe towards NWDAF.
 And the NWDAF can provide the analytic of these combinations of RSCs to PCF.
 For example, if the PCF subscribes the Analytics ID = "Service Experience" with analytic filter {DNN1, SSC mode 1}, the NWDAF can provide the analytic of RSC combination of DNN1 + SSC mode 1 to PCF.
 The PCF can know the performance of each of the RSC combination.